-Although Café de Foy might have been linked to the French Revolution, Café des Milles Colonnes became linked to Napoleon.
-Napoleon supposedly visited it often and used the cafe as an artful tool to worm important information out of his ambassadors.
+Although Café de Foy might have been linked to the French Revolution, Café des Milles Colonnes became linked to Napoleon Bonaparte.
+He supposedly visited it often and used the cafe as an artful tool to worm important information out of his ambassadors.
 However, Napoleon was not the only person meeting at the cafe.

 Café des Milles Colonnes was also the meeting spot for plotters unhappy with Napoleon.
 One known plot by royalists was the Plot of the rue Saint-Nicaise, which is also sometimes known as the Machine Infernale Plot.
 The plan was to assassinate Napoleon on Christmas Eve on 24 December 1800, but instead the bomb blast left Napoleon badly shaken but unscathed.
 However, apparently, at some point the plotters dined at Café des Milles Colonnes to discuss the details.